Gurpartap/cognizant/README.md

 process.
 For example, conditions can monitor the resource utilization (RAM, CPU, etc.) of the application process and restart it if it matches a condition.

+## Notifications

+Notifications provide a way to alert system administrator of unexpected events happening with the process.
+Notifications can use multiple gateways, including email and twitter [direct message].

 ## Getting started